browningjp/oscar_listings_shortcodes/readme.txt

 You can add styling to the listings page by customising your theme with additional CSS.
 In the WordPress back-end, go to Appearance => Customise => Additional CSS

 == Changelog ==
+1.1

+Update show name to use "ReportTitle" field from API (instead of shorter "Title" field)

 1.0

 Initial release